jilliany13/je-fitness/README.md

 - **Personalized recommendations** based on your mood and chosen activity
 - **Mobile-optimized** design for on-the-go use

+### ✏️ **Custom Workouts**
+- **Create Your Own:** If none of the preset workout types fit your needs, select "Custom" to create your own workout.
+- **Custom Steps:** Enter your own workout steps or routine.
+These will be saved with your workout entry.
+- **View Details:** Custom workouts appear in your workout history.
+Click on a custom workout to view the steps you entered.
+- **Delete Option:** You can delete custom workouts from your history if needed.

 ## 🚀 How It Works

 1. **Choose Your Workout** - Select from 15 different workout types